moisba/moisba/README.md

 - 👋 Hi, I’m Moisés
 - 👀 I’m interested in ... app development
 - 🌱 I’m currently learning ...
 New technologies and I try to keep up to date
 - 📫 How to reach me ...
-My Discord: Hebreo-מֹשֶׁה Roba Dinero#0001
+My Discord: @moisba

 <!---
 moisba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.